pemo-ml/pemo-ml.github.io/content/pages/previousProjects.md

 # Previous Projects

 Here is a brief overview of different projects I have been working on over the course of my studies and internships.
 For many of the projects, the source code is not publicly available.
-Please visit my [GitHub profile](https://github.com/tonyromarock) if you are more interested in the code I have written.
+Please visit my [GitHub profile](https://github.com/tonyromarock) if you are interested in the code I have written.

 <hr>